 Mainframe: The dawn of the mainframe computer marks a turning point in society.
 Technology advancements occur constantly and turn new products obsolete in a matter of months.
 Ironically, technological devices elicit an array of reactions and emotions from the user.
 Whether it is nostalgia, innovation or possible obsession, we are all influenced in some way by the advances the world has encountered.
 The Young Affiliates of the Mint are proud to present "Mainframe," a compilation of participatoryworks that explore the role of technology in society and/or how technology overstimulation has impacted the world's youngest generations.

-Mainframe is the 3rd annual Young Affiliates of the Mint Art Show, following the 2016 inaugural exhibition, “80x80: An Art Show,” heralded as the best Charlotte exhibition of 2016 by Creative Loafing, and the 2017 art show, “Gendered,” drawing in over 2500 attendees for a politically and culturally relevant exhibition.
+Mainframe is the 3rd annual Young Affiliates of the Mint Art Show, following the 2016 inaugural exhibition, “80x80: An Art Show,” heralded as the best Charlotte exhibition of 2016 by Creative Loafing, and the 2017 art show, “Gendered,” recognized by Charlotte Magazine as the voters' choice for Best Art Exhibit of 2017.